OpenRouter + Datadog Observability Setup Guide

 Observability is the art of asking questions about your system from the outside.
 With OpenRouter and Datadog, you can finally answer: "Is my AI application healthy?"

-It turns the magic black box into a reliable, engineered component.
-And for an SRE, that is the only way to ship.
+It transforms the magic black box into a reliable, engineered component.
+For an SRE, that's the only way to ship.